manusco/wolfgang/DEPLOYMENT.md

 1. Visit your deployed URL on their phone
 2. Tap "Add to Home Screen" (iOS) or "Install App" (Android)
-3. Play Wolfgang like a native app!
+3. Play WolfGang like a native app!

 ---